lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 6. After the prayer, priesthood holders reverently pass the bread to the members.
 The presiding leader receives it first, after which there is no set order.
 Once a tray is handed to members, they may pass it to one another.
 7. Members partake with their right hand when possible.
 8. When the bread has been passed to all members, those passing the sacrament return the trays to the sacrament table.
 Those blessing the sacrament place a cloth over the bread trays and uncover the water trays.
 9. The person blessing the water kneels and says the sacrament prayer for the water (see [Doctrine and Covenants 20:79](/study/scriptures/dc-testament/dc/20?lang=eng&id=p79#p79 "/study/scriptures/dc-testament/dc/20?lang=eng&id=p79#p79")).
-He uses the word water instead of wine.
+He uses the word *water* instead of *wine*.
 10. After the prayer, priesthood holders reverently pass the water to the members.
 The presiding leader receives it first, after which there is no set order.
 11. When the water has been passed to all members, those passing the sacrament return the trays to the sacrament table.
 Those who blessed the sacrament place a cloth over the trays, and those who blessed and passed the sacrament reverently take their seats.
 12. After the meeting, those who prepared the sacrament clean up, fold the tablecloths, and remove any unused bread.